jb0gie/hyperfy-essentials/door/door.md

-# 🚪 Door
+# Door

-> A powerful HyperScript implementing a door control system for HyperChat, featuring both sliding and swinging door animations.
+> A powerful HyperScript implementing a door for hyperfy

 ## 📋 Implementation Overview